-To see the relationship between the results of Austrin and Mossel, and Hast, note that the condition of Austrin and Mossel is equivalent to saying that there is a probability distribution on inputs accepted by P such that the average of any unbiased quadratic function is 0.
-In contrast, Hast needs a particular unbiased quadratic function to be positive on all inputs accepted by P. It is not difficult to come up with predicates that satisfy neither of these two conditions and hence we do not have a complete classification, even if we are willing to assume the Unique Games Conjecture.
-The combination of the two results, however, points to the class of predicates that can be written on the form for a quadratic function Q as an interesting class of predicates to study.
-Indeed, Austrin et al. [2010] recently investigated these predicates and showed that symmetric quadratic threshold predicates are not approximation resistant.
-We note that the condition that the predicates are symmetric is necessary since there are known examples of quadratic threshold predicates that are approximation resistant.
-In contrast, Austrin et al. [2010] conjecture that the natural special class of linear threshold predicates allow for non trivial approximation, i.e., are not approximation resistant and this finally brings us to the topic of this paper.
-We study this scenario where Q is a linear function, $L: \{-1,1\}^n \mapsto \{-1,1\}$ , without a constant term.
-In other words we have for some, without loss of generality, positive integral weights $(w_i){i=1}^n$ .
-Note that if we allow a constant term in L the situation is drastically different afor instance 3-SAT is the sign of a linear form if we allow a non-zero constant term.
-In fact, the proof of Theorem 5.3 implies that for any $n \geq 3$ the predicate $\operatorname{sgn}(\sum{i=1}^n x_i + 2)$ is approximation resistant, assuming the unique games conjecture.
-One key difference is that a probability distribution supported on the set "L(x) > 0" cannot have even unbiased variables in the case when L is without constant term and thus hardness results such as the result by Austrin and Mossel do not apply.
+To see the relationship between the results of Austrin and Mossel, and Hast, note that the condition of Austrin and Mossel is equivalent to saying that there is a probability distribution on inputs accepted by P such that the average of any quadratic function1 is 0.
+In contrast, Hast needs that a particular quadratic function is positive on all inputs accepted by P. It is not difficult to come up with predicates that satisfies neither of these two conditions and hence we do not have a complete classification, even if we are willing to assume the Unique Games Conjecture.
+The combination of the two results, however, points to the class of predicates that can be written on the form for a quadratic function Q as an interesting class of predicates to study and this finally brings us to the topic of this paper.
+We study this scenario in the simplest form by assuming that Q is in fact a linear function, L, without a constant term in the case when our Boolean variables take the values ± 1 .
+In other words we have

+1Throughout this work, we find it more convenient to represent Boolean values by $\{-1,+1\}$ rather than $\{0,1\}$.